 - Modifying an existing product’s stability, consistency, flavour, texture, form and/or shelf life.

-- Design, construction and testing of new prototypes and/or pilot plant trials and/or full scale production.
+- Designing, building, and testing new prototypes and/or pilot plant trials and/or full-scale production.

 - Investigative work and technical problem-solving by engineers or technicians (over and above routine troubleshooting).